zafersn/c-code-teplates-for-eclipse/README.md

     * "C Source File" or
     * "C Header File"
  * Click to import button and find ".....".xml file
- * And Do NOT forget change the template when you crate new .c or .h files
+ * And Do NOT forget to change the template when you create new .c or .h files